-Explore the Caribbean Jewel That Stole the Spotlight in Pirates of the Caribbean
+Meet The Island That Stole the Spotlight in the Pirates of the Caribbean Movies

 Known as the Nature Island of the Caribbean, Dominica has long enchanted visitors with its stunning natural beauty.
 Unlike many of its neighboring Caribbean islands, Dominica is incredibly mountainous, lush, and totally untouched.
 While Dominica is just starting to come into its own as a travel hotspot in the Caribbean, its incredible landscapes, rugged shores, and dramatic scenery are featured heavily in the Pirates of the Caribbean movies.
 These are the corners of Dominica you might recognize from the famous franchise.